vinayygoudd/analytics-project/README.md

  ├── images/
  │     └── dashboard.png (optional)
  └── README.md

-📬 Contact

-Feel free to connect if you'd like feedback or collaboration on analytics projects.
+ Feel free to reach out if you'd like feedback or want to collaborate on analytics projects.